The Staffy Breed Profile -

 Back in their bull-fighting days, these dogs were bred to enjoy downtime with their families, and this is a trait that continues in modern-day Staffies.
 This breed thoroughly enjoys cuddling for hours after a long day of play!

-This is a sweet, playful dog, but because of its active nature and fighting past, they need socializing and consistent exercise.
+This is a sweet, playful dog, but because of its active nature and fighting past, they need socialising and consistent exercise.
 For you, this means dedicating time and effort to slowly introducing new experiences to your dog in a positive way.
-The goal of socialization is building on the natural confidence of your dog while teaching them canine manners.
+The goal of socialisation is building on the natural confidence of your dog while teaching them canine manners.
 If left to their own devices, Staffies can develop competitiveness towards other dogs.
 Avoid guarding issues by exposing them to new situations from the start.

 On the other hand, Staffies are also known for their fun-loving nature.
 This breed is one of the goofballs of the canine world, and enjoy making their owners laugh.
 Because of their smarts, they quickly understand to make ‘jokes’ and aren’t afraid of ridicule.
 If you’d love a dog to play, snuggle and workout with, this breed might be the one.
 We’re giving Staffies 5 out of 5 in this category.